-Bright Futures for Families extends the focus of Bright Futures with a variety of materials and resources developed for families, schools and communities that complement Bright Futures publications and materials used by health care professionals.
+Bright Futures for Families extends the focus of Bright Futures with a variety of materials and resources developed for families’ sex education and communities that complement Bright Futures publications and materials used by health care professionals.
 Families want and need materials that have the same information used by their health care provider, but written in a way that they can understand and easily refer back to when needed.
 These family-friendly materials:

-- Provide valuable information about child development and what to expect, from infancy through adolescence.
+- Provide valuable information about adolescent’s sexual development and what to expect on sexuality

 - Help families form partnerships with their providers.

-- Empower families to advocate for the health care needs.
+- Empower families to advocate for the sexual health care needs

 Emphasis on Sexual Health